 ECON 380 Research Methods in Economics This course is a required junior research seminar for those wishing to do a SIP in the Economics Department.
-The overarching goal of this course is for students to learn basic business research methods and skills sufficiently to complete a Econoics Department SIP successfully.
+The overarching goal of this course is for students to learn basic business research methods and skills sufficiently to complete a Economics Department SIP successfully.
 Rising senior class students will learn how to design meaningful research projects, organize and write a compelling literature review, collect and analyze data with statistical methods appropriate for testable hypotheses, and write a final research report.
 This course is mandatory for those planning to do a SIP in economics.
-A companion course, Research Methods in Business, will be taught at the same time.Prerequisite: ECON-305, ECON-306 and BUSN/ECON-160 Open to Junior Economics majors only.
+A companion course, Research Methods in Business, will be taught at the same time.Prerequisite: BUSN/ECON-160 and ECON-305 or ECON-306 Open to Junior Economics majors only.